yangymargaret/REUNION/README.md

 - --input_dir

-  the directory where the ATAC-seq and RNA-seq normalized read count matrix of the metacells are saved, default = '.'
+  the directory where the ATAC-seq and RNA-seq normalized read count matrix of the metacells are saved, default = 'data1'

-  The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the current directory.
+  The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the folder named 'data1' in the current directory.
 Please change this parameter to the directory of the data.

   Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter.